LeonvanKouwen/elvis/README.md

 - live_time_series shows the asynchronous live plotting functionality in the light theme
 - science-dashboard shows the dark theme and some standard panel/param functionality.

+### Usage

+Elvis internally uses the panel command `panel.serve()`, which launches a server when running the code as a script.
+This is currently the only way to use elvis.
+Panel can also be run from the command line using `panel serve dirname`, but this is NOT supported.

 ### Resources

 This package is just a very thin layer around the holoviz framework and the golden layout GUI package.